todo-web-app/todo_django_vue_pwa/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# serve with django server need to run npm run build first
+# run also to serve api endpoint with django rest
+python manage.py runserver
 ```

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).